- 1/4 cup butter, softened

 - Additional maple syrup

-- In a large bowl, whisk the eggs, milk, syrup and vanilla; pour over bread.
+- In a large bowl, whisk eggs, milk, syrup and vanilla; pour over bread.
 Cover and refrigerate overnight.

-- Remove from the refrigerator 30 minutes before baking.
-Bake, uncovered, at 350° for 40-50 minutes or until a knife inserted near the center comes out clean.
+- Remove from refrigerator 30 minutes before baking.
+Preheat oven to 350°.
+Bake, uncovered, 40-50 minutes or until a knife inserted near the center comes out clean.
 Serve with additional syrup.
 Yield: 4 servings.

 Reviews forCinnamon Raisin Strata